chelsemet/Mental_Health_in_Tech/README.md

 - Get docker installed on your VM instance
   Tutorial: https://docs.docker.com/compose/install/

-- clone this repository on your VM instance
+- Clone this repository on your VM instance
   ```bash
   cd Mental_Health_in_Tech
   ```